Suraj151/pdi-framework/README.md

 **Found on the network without help.** A from-scratch mDNS/DNS-SD responder built straight on lwIP UDP advertises `pdi-<mac>.local` and the services it is listening on, so the device answers to a name and shows up in `avahi-browse -a`.
 Name lookups walk IP literal, then `/etc/hosts`, then DNS.

-**Configured from a browser.** Session-based login, one settings page per service, GPIO control, a storage browser, and MQTT and email testers — all served from flash-resident page fragments.
+**Configured from a browser.** Any account in the user store can sign in and change its own password; server-side sessions, `HttpOnly` cookies and CSRF-guarded forms back one settings page per service, GPIO control, a storage browser, MQTT and email testers, and firmware flashing from an image already on the device — all served from flash-resident page fragments that follow the browser's light or dark preference and scale from a phone upward.
+The portal browses the filesystem as the signed-in user, so it obeys the same permissions the shell does.

 ## Quick Start